sc-ventures/cloudbreak-documentation/docs/mpacks.md

 | Remove all existing Ambari stack definitions prior to installing this Management Pack (“mpack --purge”).
 | Checking this option allows you to purge any existing stack definition and should be included only when installing a stack management pack.
 Do not select this when installing an add-on service management pack. |

-4. When creating a cluster, you can select previously registered management packs on the advanced **Cluster Extensions** page of the cluster wizard.
+4. When creating a cluster, you can select previously registered management packs on the advanced **Cluster Extensions** page of the create cluster wizard.